palantir/witchcraft-go-server/README.md

 `witchcraft-server` also supports using `encrypted-config-value` to automatically decrypt encrypted configuration values.
 The default configuration expects a key file to be at `var/conf/encrypted-config-value.key`.
 It is possible to use code to specify a different source for the key (or to specify that no key should be used).
+If the configuration does not contain encrypted values, any specified ECV key will not be read.
+If the install configuration contains encrypted values but the encryption key is missing or malformed, the server will fail to start.
+If the runtime config contains encrypted values but fails to decrypt them, a warning will be logged and the encrypted values passed to the server.

 `witchcraft-server` defines base configuration for its install and runtime configuration.
 Servers that want to provide their own install and/or runtime configuration should embed the base configuration structs within the definition of